 Inorganic polymeric materials are growing in importance as a result of increased demand for new materials with specific properties.
 Inorganic polymers have remarkable properties that can be superior to those of their organic counterparts in a variety of ways including, for example, thermal stability (polysilazanes), controlled degradability in drug-delivery systems, water repellents, flame retardants and metal ion conductors in batteries (polyphosphazenes), precursors for ceramics, microlithography and electroluminescent devices (polysilanes).
 Furthermore, the discovery of new synthetic approaches to metallopolymers led to rapid growth of this field and of the range of applications for these functional materials.
 Inorganic polymers offer an innovative approach for sustainability by switching from hydrocarbon/oil-based polymers to element-based polymers and lessen the burden on scarce non-renewable resources or even provide alternatives to those.
 In terms of applications, inorganic polymers are now found in many consumer products, demonstrating their technological importance, and investigation of new applications continues in laboratories worldwide.
 The primary goal of this workshop (SIPs@PBSi) is to explore the challenges and opportunities that inorganic monomers and polymers offer, particularly within a cross-disciplinary context.

 We are happy to welcome to the workshop our plenary and invited speakers, who are renowned scientists and leaders in a number of inorganic polymers-related research areas, including synthesis of monomers, dendrimers and polymers, shape control, structure and growth mechanisms, and applications in catalysis, photonics and optoelectronics.
-They will
+They will present their latest research in a number of additional cross-disciplinary areas.
+We hope that this workshop offers everyone the opportunity to interact, learn, reflect and share ideas with each other, supported by the exciting atmosphere offered by the venue in Paris, France.

 Thank you for joining the workshop on Smart Inorganic Polymers (SIPs@PBSi)!